 The female will lay her eggs every other day and averages 3 to 4 eggs in a clutch.

-The female does most of the incubation, sometimes incorrectly called the gestation period, while the male feeds her on the nest.
+The female does most of the incubation, while the male brings food to her so she can stay at the nest.

 Incubation (gestation period isn't the term) will last from 34 to 36 days.
 The female will brood the young for about two weeks.

-The male brings her food and she will tear it and feed it to the young.
+The male brings food to the female, and she will tear it into smaller bits, and feed it to the young.

 The young will be able to tear the food for themselves when they are about 2 1/2 to 3 weeks of age.